-7.3.5 Distribution of certificates
+6.3.5 Distribution of certificates

-A certificate is delivered as agreed or published in the public directory immediately upon its creation and remains in said directory for as long as it remains valid.
+Each certificate is published in the public directory immediately upon its creation, and it remains in this directory for as long as it remains valid.
 The certification authority publishes a revocation list that is valid for two days after its publication.
 This revocation list is updated once an hour.

-Directory and revocation list data are publicly available at ldap://ldap.fineid.fi.
+Directory and revocation list data are publicly available at Idap://ldap.fineid.fi.